Rumbleship/shumblerip/README.md

 > import Shumblerip from 'shumblerip';
 [Function: Shumblerip]
 > const strength = new Shumblerip({
-    // Not required for instantiation; settable afterward via this.check(password)
+    // Not required for instantiation; settable afterward via this.check(password[, user])
     password: 'ShumbleripZxcvbn',
-    // Not required but must be an object whose values are strings or null.
+    // Not required for instantiation; settable afterward via this.check(password, user)
-    // Not intended to be set after instantiation.
+    // Must be an object whose values are strings or null.
     user: { first: 'Adam', last: 'Hemphill', email: 'adam@rumbleship.com' },
     // Required for instantiation
     config: {